5 from 21 votes

 Instructions

 • Heat olive oil in a large skillet pan over medium heat.
-Add onions and cook for 5 minutes or until onions are soft and translucent, stirring occasionally.
+Add onions and cook for 5 minutes, or until the onions are soft and translucent, stirring occasionally.
 Add garlic and cook for an additional minute.

 • Meanwhile, bring a large pot of generously salted water to a boil.
-Add pasta and cook until al dente texture.
+Add pasta and cook until al dente.

 • Add cream, parmigiano cheese, and fresh basil to the creamy tomato sauce.
 Stir to combine.
 Let bubble for a few minutes on low heat.
 Turn off the heat.
 Take the pan off the stovetop.

-• Reserve 1/4 cup of pasta water and drain the pasta.
+• Reserve ¼ cup of pasta water, then drain the pasta.
 Add the cooked pasta to the skillet with the reserved pasta water.
 Stir until well combined.

 • Serve with extra parmigiano cheese, red pepper flakes (if deserved), and a few fresh basil leaves.
 Mangia!
 (Eat!)